 We don’t expect you to figure out just how much melanin you have in your skin.
 Thankfully, there are easier ways to know your skin’s undertone.

 The first way is to look at the complexion itself.
 If your skin’s complexion is on the pink side, your skin has cooler undertones.
 If, on the other hand, it’s more of a peachy complexion, your skin has warm undertones, and if you have a complexion that aligns with your skin color, then you’ve got neutral undertones.

-Maybe you can’t tell whether your skin is more peach or more pink.
+Maybe you can’t tell whether your skin is more peach or pinker.
 If you’re still not sure about your complexion, there’s one more way to identify your undertone: your veins.